Bilateral Personalized Dialogue Generation with Contrastive Learning: Experiments

 \subsection{Implementation Details}

-The LCCC-base \cite{LCCC}, a Chinese pre-trained model based on the GPT2 framework with a vocab of 13088 characters, is used to initialize the parameters of the encoder and decoder with transfer learning.
+We implement all the experiments of the bilateral personalized dialogue generation with the pre-train model called LCCC-base \cite{LCCC}, which a Chinese pre-trained model based on the GPT2 framework with a vocab of 13088 characters, is used to initialize the parameters of the encoder and decoder with transfer learning.
 According to \cite{30}, the shared weights of the encoder and decoder are adopted in this article, as it is beneficial for improving the quality of generated responses.
 The encoder and decoder include 12 Transformer blocks, among which the self-attention heads are 12.
 The size of the token embedding is 768 and the context window is 512.
 The parameter ${d_{model}} = 512$, ${n} = 64$, $\lambda_{1}$ = 0.2, $\lambda_{2}$ = 0.5, and $\lambda_{3}$ = 0.3.
-The beam search strategy adopted in the proposed method is to generate the candidate list with the BPDG model, where the beam size is set to 20.
+The diverse beam search strategy adopted in the proposed method is to generate the candidate list with the BPDG model, where the beam size is set to 20 and the group size is set to 4.
 The content relevance classifier is to calculate the relevance probability for each sentence in the candidates list under the criterion of the CMIM.
 The final generated response $Y^{*}$ is selected to output.
 The BPDG model is finetuned directly on the bilateral personalized dataset for 30 epochs, where the batch size is 64 with gradient accumulation, using the Noam optimization scheduler\cite{39} with 2000 warm-up steps on two NVIDIA 2080 Ti GPUs.
 All the experimental codes are released at \href{https://github.com/Lireanstar/BPDG}{https://github.com/Lireanstar/BPDG}\footnote{Code and data will be publicly available}.